Last updated January 2021

 If you have a food vacuum sealer, you know what an amazing tool it is.

-If you don't have a vacuum sealer, we're here to convince you why you need one!
-Even if you get one just for sous vide, we promise that you will find many other ways to use this powerful tool, and that you will save money on your food budget.
+If you don't have one, we're here to convince you that you need one!
+Even if you get one just for sous vide, we promise that you will find many other ways to use it, and that your food vacuum sealer will save money on your food budget.

 Statistics say the average American family saves more than $2000 a year on food with a vacuum sealer, and that vacuum-sealed food lasts up to 5 times as long as non-vacuum sealed food.

-If you're just starting to learn about vacuum sealers, this article covers a lot of ground.
-We'll teach you the basics about vacuum sealing, what to look for in a vacuum sealer, and make some recommendations on the best ones to buy, from the best bargain to the best chamber sealer under $1000.
+If you're just starting to research food vacuum sealers, this article covers a lot of ground.
+We'll teach you the basics about vacuum sealing, what to look for in a food vacuum sealer, then give recommendations on the best ones to buy, from the best bargain to the best chamber sealer under $1000.

 Here are some of the people who can benefit from having a food vacuum sealer: